eastgenomics/eggd_starfusion/README.md

 ## What inputs are required for this app to run?
 * The DNA Nexus file ID of a junction file, produced by STAR-Aligner
-    * The file should be named in the format 'sample_name.chimeric.junction.out'
+    * The file should be named in the format 'sample_name.chimeric.out.junction'
     * The file name is split on '.' and the first field used to name the output files
 * The DNA Nexus file ID of a STAR genome resource, which should be a compressed '.tar.gz' file - from https://data.broadinstitute.org/Trinity/CTAT_RESOURCE_LIB/
 * The DNA Nexus file ID of a saved STAR-Fusion Docker image, which should be a compressed '.tar.gz'